Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Microsoft Access doesn't have this function built-in.
-I have made an attempt to write the code for this function and you may use it at your own risk.
-Before going to the code take a look at the usage examples of this function in Excel.
+Microsoft Access doesn't have this function built in.
+An attempt to write the code for this function, and you may use it at your own risk.
+Before going into the code, take a look at the usage examples of this function in Excel.

 ROUNDUP() function in Microsoft Excel.